Eric3337/Card-Game-Project/README.md

   "Added user: User2 to list of accounts. at (Day Month Time Timezone 2024)".
 - Select Leaderboard to log the following:
 "List of accounts used for ordering accounts by win loss ratio at (Day Month Time Timezone 2024)"

+Phase 4: Task 3
+- I think I would try to create more extend and implementation relationships since there seems to be many associations going into the Card class and the Account and AccountList class.
+I would definitely have added in better ways for classes, especially the cardapp class to only handle the ui.
+Although I did some refactoring, some of the model class still used the class MessagePrinter to print out messages that proved to be difficult when using the model classes for the gui.
+I think for next time, making classes and assigning classes their specific roles and nothing else will prove greatly.
+Also, I think I would mostly definitely use the design patterns (composite, observer, and Singleton) to better the project.
+In general, reduce association coupling , increase cohesion and abstraction.